PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ![Gothic defined](/_img/headings/gothic-defined.png)

 In order to create a gothic drama we have to define what "Gothic" is.
-Contrary to popular belief, Gothic is not a mere game and its underlying concept, it is (or rather was supposed to be) more than that: It was an attempt to initiate a genre of gothic-like games.
+Contrary to popular belief, Gothic is not a mere game and its underlying concept, for us it is (and was once supposed to be) more than that: It was an attempt to initiate a genre of gothic-like games and to revolutionise fantasy rpgs.
 GOTHIC is supposed to be "another kind of fantasy", as written in a promotion booklet:

 > Common Fantasy is very simple (...) divided into black & white, good & evil.
 Fantasy is neat, clean and colourful.
 GOTHIC is different.
 GOTHIC is gloomy.
 GOTHIC is dark.
 GOTHIC is mystical.
 GOTHIC is strange.
 GOTHIC is dangerous.
 GOTHIC is not a 3D-realtime-Fantasy-RPG.
 It's a 3D-realtime-GOTHIC-RPG.